madhur/madhur.github.com/_posts/2020-03-22-prevent-connection-leak-apache-http.markdown

 	at org.apache.http.impl.client.CloseableHttpClient.execute(CloseableHttpClient.java:56)
 ```

-The pecuilar thing was that it was happening for only single endpoint and not any other endpoint.
+The peculiar thing was that it was happening for only single endpoint and not any other endpoint.

 We were using Apache HTTP connection pooling library and my focus shifted to that.
 According to [PoolingHttpClientConnectionManager](https://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/org/apache/http/impl/conn/PoolingHttpClientConnectionManager.html) documentation, it maintains a maximum limit of connection on a per route basis and in total.